✓ Editorial & Content Standards

 Sources and References We Use

-Our content draws on a defined set of high-quality sources.
-We do not reference tabloid health articles, unverified anecdotal reports, or press releases as evidence for clinical claims.
-The source types below, in descending order of weight, inform our content.
+Our content draws on a defined hierarchy of sources.
+We do not reference tabloid health journalism, unverified anecdotal reports, or press releases as evidence for health-adjacent claims.
+Sources are weighted in descending order of evidential quality.

 Peer-reviewed research